 In this first BANKING ESSENTIALS webinar, produced jointly by S&P Global Market Intelligence and the European Banking Federation, two industry experts will share their thoughts on the challenges and opportunities within the AML compliance space.
 For live webinar attendees, there will be an opportunity for Q&A.

 S&P Global Market Intelligence integrates financial and industry data, research and news into tools that help track performance, assess credit risk, understand competitive and industry dynamics, generate alpha, identify investment ideas, and perform valuation.
 S&P Global Market Intelligence is a division of S&P Global (NYSE: SPGI).
 For more information, visit www.spglobal.com/marketintelligence.
 Twitter handle: @SPGMarketIntel

 ABOUT the European Banking Federation

 The European Banking Federation is the voice of the European banking sector, bringing together national banking associations from 45 countries.
 The EBF is committed to a thriving European economy that is underpinned by a stable, secure and inclusive financial ecosystem, and to a flourishing society where financing is available to fund the dreams of citizens, businesses and innovators everywhere.

-Head of Product Research and Innovation of Risk Services, S&P Global Market Intelligence
+Head of Commercial Bank Product, EMEA, S&P Global Market Intelligence

 Steve Matthewson, Senior News Desk Manager, S&P Global Market Intelligence